rootCircle/bgit_clone_sample/README.md

 # bgit_clone_sample
-Sample repo to demonstrate bgit clone prehook in action
+Sample repo to demonstrate bgit clone posthook in action

 ### To start